Battery charging diagnosis at a glance

 - Are battery temperature limits preventing charge?

-A common lithium-specific problem is assuming the controller settings do not matter because the battery has a BMS.
+A common lithium-specific mistake is assuming controller settings do not matter because the battery has a BMS.
 The BMS is a backstop, not a replacement for the right charging profile.

 Step 5: If alternator charging is expected, verify the DC-to-DC lane